metametadata/cljs-elmish-examples/README.md

 ; 2) parent components will be able to inject a different API client (e.g. Imgur one)
 ```
 * *random-gif-list* uses Specter to update the nested model; compare it to more verbose "vanilla" updates in *counter-list*
-* Action dispatch function must return the new model.
+* action dispatch function must return the new model.
 It allows controller perform additional side-effects after action is handled (e.g. send updated model to server).
 But it makes code for controlling subcomponents brittler, for instance: